 You just bought a coffee machine.
-It’s new and shiny, and makes you perfect coffee every day.
+It’s new and shiny, and makes you a perfect cup of coffee every day.
 You wipe clean each time you use it, but then you realise its interior needs some attention, too.

 You wonder, when was the last time you descaled your coffee machine?